arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/either/README.md

 magic
 ```

 Assume we happily throw exceptions in our code.
-Looking at the types of the above functions, any of them could throw any number of exceptions -- we do not know.
+Looking at the types of functions above, any could throw a number of exceptions -- we do not know.
 When we compose, exceptions from any of the constituent
 functions can be thrown.
 Moreover, they may throw the same kind of exception
-(e.g. `IllegalArgumentException`) and thus it gets tricky tracking exactly where an exception came from.
+(e.g., `IllegalArgumentException`) and, thus, it gets tricky tracking exactly where an exception came from.

 How then do we communicate an error?
 By making it explicit in the data type we return.